 For years, I thought homemade spaghetti sauce must be hard to make or at least hard to make really good.
 So I bought spaghetti sauce in a jar.
 It wasn’t bad; we enjoyed it.
 But I finally decided to develop my own recipe for homemade spaghetti sauce that was both easy and delicious.
 And here it is!
 I will never go back to spaghetti sauce in a jar again.

 Best Tomatoes to Use:

 The best spaghetti sauce is made using crushed San Marzano tomatoes.
-San Marzano is a variety of plum tomatoes that have a stronger flavor and are sweeter and less acidic.
+San Marzano is a variety of plum tomatoes with a more robust flavor and are sweeter and less acidic.
 You can usually find canned San Marzano tomatoes at your grocery store.
 But there are times I can’t find this variety, so I have used other brands of crushed tomatoes or fire-roasted crushed tomatoes, and the sauce still turns out amazing.
-Whichever type or brand you use, be sure they are crushed tomatoes.
+So whichever type or brand you use, be sure they are crushed tomatoes.

 Adding Meat to the Sauce:

 If you like to have meat in your spaghetti sauce, you certainly can add it.
 I love to use ground pork sausage in my sauce, or you can use ground beef.
 You can brown the meat with the onions (be sure to cook it thoroughly), draining off the extra fat, or cook the meat separately and add it to the sauce at the end.